 I was born in Liverpool, England, to an Irish mother and an American Airman father, and immigrated to the United States in 1955 at the age of two.

-It wasn't until the age of 60 when I decided to write The Ecclesia, which is the first book in the Exodus Project series.
+All my life I've always thought of writing a book but I could never come up with anything that sounded like an interesting story.
+It wasn't until the age of 60 that I decided to write The Ecclesia, which is the first book in the Exodus Project series.

-After nine years of preparation, including five years under the pen, the first book became available on Amazon on September 22, 2018.
+After two long years years of preparation, and three years under the pen, the first book became available on Amazon on September 22, 2018.

-I came up with the idea of writing a book back in 2009 for the simple reason that I wanted to leave something behind in this world after I've moved on.
+I came up with the idea of writing a novel in 2009 because I wanted to leave something behind in this world after moving on.
 Because I was working, it took almost four years before I could compile enough material to develop a storyline that made me feel comfortable.

-It wasn't until the fall of 2013 that I decided to start writing things down, trying to gather together something resembling a vague description of an outline.
-But it was after watching Lloyd Pye's video "Everything You've Been Taught is Wrong" that my imagination kicked into high gear.
-I was looking to write a fictional story that contains a compelling element of reality to make my readers ponder a little deeper the mysteries of our Creator.
+It wasn't until late fall 2013 that I finally decided to dig in and start writing something resembling a vague storyline.
+I tried for several months to develop characters and a story, but there always seemed to be something missing.
+However, It wasn't until I watched Lloyd Pye's video "Everything You Know Is Wrong" that my imagination kicked into high gear.
+I was looking to write a fictional story that contains a compelling element of reality to make my readers ponder the mysteries of our Creator a little deeper.
 And Lloyd Pye was my inspiration because he linked together some of my religious questions and spurred my search for who God is and the earliest known writings about Him in the civilized world.

 Now, Mr. Pye may or may not have believed in God.
 I don't know.
 I don't necessarily agree with everything he says in the video.
-But looking and listening to his oratory with spiritual senses, I could see how God planned and worked through His process of creation and why we would consider ourselves His slaves.
+But looking and listening to his oratory with spiritual senses, I could see how God planned and worked through His process of creation and why many of us would consider ourselves His slaves.

 For instance, there is the book of Enoch, which the Bible mentions but doesn't include.
 Also found among the Dead Sea Scrolls are the Book of Giants, Milhamah (or War Scroll), Apocryphon of Moses, and Book of Jubilees, to name a few.
 These, and many more were, without a doubt, read by early Christians for over three hundred years, which now begs the question, "Why were they suppressed?"